-The last part of this assignment is to turn in a NICE report by the beginning of class time on Monday, May 21st (points deducted for turning it in later than collection time - "1 point per minute!!!").
+The last part of this assignment is to turn in a NICE report by the beginning of class time on Wednesday, May 31st at e.g., 08:00:00 or 11:30:00 a.m. (points deducted for turning it in later than collection time - "1 point per minute!!!").
 The report should assimilate all of your observations in order to make sense of them, and should be something that you can be proud of.
-Your report should be spell-checked, include the following items, and be in the following order (follow these directions!!):
+Your report should include the following items and be in the following order (follow these directions!!):

 - 1. Title / cover sheet. - 2.
 One-page spreadsheet, containing all the observations you made, on a single page the redundancy of this statement is done on purpose! - 3.
 Summary diagram.
 This is something NEW to construct, and is perhaps the most important for you to do in terms of understanding the data you have collected.
 Start by drawing a view of the Earth-Luna system as seen by an observer looking down from WAY above the North Pole.
 The Earth should be a circle (about the size of a half-dollar?), and its North Pole would be a point at its center.
 Indicate a direction toward the Sun (such as "far to the right").
 So far, this is very similar to what we constructed in class so long ago.
 Next, complete steps (A D) for each observation, compiling all observations on the same drawing (remember the class demo!). - A. Assuming your observation was done from a position on the edge of the circle (Earth), put a small dot in a position consistent with the time at which it was recorded.
-See the figure (3-2, p.
-47 of 4th edition or p.
-49 of 5th edition) in your book for hints!
+See the Lunar Phases figure in your book for hints!
 Rotate the page so that the point is on the circle's edge farthest from you. - B. Position a protractor with its point of origin on the dot you drew, and its flat edge tangent to the circle of the Earth.
 Then mark the angle you recorded for Altitude; use the Azimuth recorded for that observation to determine whether you should measure from the East side or the West side of the protractor! - C. Draw a thin line from your observation position out through the angle mark that you just made, out to a circle (perhaps the size of a penny?) in which you draw the phase of the moon as you saw it. - D. Near this lunar phase drawing, write in the date and time that you made that observation. - 4.
 Discussion/Conclusion.
 Write (type) approximately one page in which you make conclusions about this Lunar Observation assignment.
 This may include, for example: what you have learned, what fact you have learned that was surprising to you, if any part of this assignment helped you understand the movement of Luna, etc. DO NOT write that you learned things like Luna has phases!!
 The font of your report should not exceed 12 point pitch, and should be DOUBLE-SPACED (UNLIKE this document!). - 5.
-Attach ALL the ORIGINAL observation sheets that you had already turned in, and any extra credit observations you made; be sure they are in order of the date you turned it in.
+Attach ALL the ORIGINAL observation sheets that you had already turned in, and any extra credit observations you made, in weekly order starting with your first observations.